jamesjlee/MTG_LifeCounter_D20/README.md

 MTG_LifeCounter_D20
 ===================

-A life counter and a D20 roller for Magic: The Gathering.
+A life counter and a D20 dice roll for Magic: The Gathering.

 -Keeps track of life points for only two players.